brunosouza-justauto/eng/memory-bank/progress.md

 ## Current Status

-The application has a robust and functional supplement management system.
+The application has robust and functional water tracking and supplement management systems.
 We've recently improved:

+1. The water tracking visualization with enhanced bar charts and data normalization
+2. Added weight-based water intake recommendations and connected user profiles with water goal settings
-1. The performance of the supplement assignment list by implementing search-based loading
+3. The performance of the supplement assignment list by implementing search-based loading
-2. The user experience in the meal planning system by automatically selecting day types based on workout schedule
+4. The user experience in the meal planning system by automatically selecting day types based on workout schedule
-3. Identified a database constraint issue that needs to be addressed with SQL commands
+5. Created admin views for coaches to monitor athlete water intake with better visualizations
+6. Implemented real-time data updates between water tracking components

 ## Known Issues